-What do doves eat and what to feed them, what is the best food for doves?
+What do doves eat and what to feed them, BEST DOVE FOOD

 The Morning Dove coo-coo sound is so familiar to people, bird watcher in particular know this sound well.
 The doves make this sound when claiming territory, looking for mates or nesting.